Uniquee1/Notes/stats_midterms.md

-Below is the updated Markdown file where **all fractions using `/frac` are boxed** for consistency, including those in solutions and answers.
+Below is the updated Markdown file where **all fractions in questions 28–30 are boxed**, in addition to the previously boxed fractions throughout the document.

 ---